-In 2019, 92 percent of transgender people who received an HIV diagnosis were trans women.
+In 2020, there were 115 new HIV diagnoses among transgender people.
+Of the new diagnoses among transgender people, 84 percent were among Latinx and Black/African Americans and 97 percent were among trans women.
 Although rates among transgender people are not available, it is estimated that both trans women and men are disproportionately affected by HIV.
-According to an analysis conducted by CDC scientists, HIV prevalence among transgender people in the US is estimated to be 9.2 percent overall, and higher among trans women (14.1 percent) than trans men (3.2 percent).
+According to an analysis conducted by CDC scientists, HIV prevalence among transgender people in the US is estimated to be 9.2 percent overall, and higher among trans women (14.1 percent) than trans men (3.2 percent).1